w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 You can check the transaction status by using the value of the `InBlock` in [Polkascan](https://polkascan.io/pre/kusama).
-Also, you can verify the bonding state under the [Staking](https://polkadot.js.org/apps/#/staking/actions) page on the PolkadotJS Apps Dashboard.
+Also, you can verify the bonding state under the [Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot-JS Apps Dashboard.

 ### Step 3.
 Nominate a validator